homeport/havener/README.md

 # havener
-Proof of concept tool to help you manage Kubernetes releases
+Proof of concept tool to help you manage helm releases

 ## Development
 ### Vendoring